Short Version:

 3. Keep your left arm straight as much as possible making a nice wide swing.
 (If your left arm is straight you can feel it moving with your body.)
 I think of my arms following my shoulders as my shoulders turn.
 (The left arm needs to be straight at impact - professionals with great flexibility can keep their left arm straight throughout the swing but the rest of us can't - don't worry about it.)

 7. Keep your head down.
-Aim in front of the ball - if you aim at the ball you will end up hitting behind the ball because of the lag of the club.
+Aim in front of the ball - if you aim at the ball you may end up hitting behind the ball because of the lag of the club.
 You need to hit the ball before you hit the ground.
-Your wrists need to fully hinge to get power (this will tend to happen automatically at the top of your backswing if your wrists are loose) - you never have to think about unhinging because the wrists will unhinge automatically and provide the whipping action that generates clubhead speed.
-(The hinging and unhinging of your wrists is important for power.
-Actually, I don't hinge my wrists very much so I lose power - I would hinge more but it distracts me so I just try to keep my wrists loose and allow for some natural hinging action.)
+Your wrists need to fully hinge to get power (this will tend to happen automatically at the top of your backswing if your wrists are loose and your backswing is complete) - you never have to think about unhinging because the wrists will unhinge automatically and provide the whipping action that generates clubhead speed.

 10. When using the driver tee up the ball near your front foot and hit through the tee (the club will be coming up).
-Let about 60% of the ball be above the driver when the driver is grounded.
+Let about 50% of the ball be above the driver when the driver is grounded.
 I think about a low and wide backswing and sweeping the club through the tee when I rotate my body forward not using my arms.
 My arms want to take over but if they do they will move faster than my shoulders are moving and I will hit the ball to the left.
-(The golf swing is the same for all clubs - longer clubs require a flatter swing but nothing else changes.)

 12. When chipping make sure to stroke down on the ball.
 To make sure this happens grip the club with your left hand so you can see four knuckles.
 Play the ball back in your stance.
 Chip the ball onto the front of the green and let it run to the hole.
 Figure out what clubs should be used for different distances.
 A chip with a wedge will not run as far as a chip with a 7 iron.
-I keep my right side tucked and the club moves with the turn of my body - my chipping and my pitching are very much alike except I hinge my hands on a pitch to get loft.
-(I think most golfers use just a shoulder rock when chipping - I actually coil and uncoil.)
+Chipping is like putting.
+The body stays quiet and the wrists stay firm.
+Be sure to accelerate.
+Keep your weight on your left side.
+As in putting count to yourself for a good tempo.

-13. When pitching hinge the wrists and keep them hinged in order to get the ball up in the air.
+13. When pitching keep the wrists firm.
 The more you follow through, the higher the ball will go.
 Be sure to hit down and ahead of the ball with the club moving with the turn of your body - I think of taking a divot.
-I also tuck my right side when pitching to avoid shanking the pitch.
 Play the ball back in your stance.
 Pitch with the right club for the situation - if the ball needs to carry a good distance use a less lofted club - remember to accelerate at impact (this is the shot along with a putt and a chip that is most susceptible to deceleration).
+Pitching requires some coiling of the body.

 14. Downhill lie - keep your weight on your left foot and lower your left shoulder.
 Uphill lie - keep your weight on your right foot and lower your right shoulder.